SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Materials and Method

-The parameter $\lambda$ controls the sparsity of the solution, while the function $f$ leverages the network's adjacency matrix $(A)$ to introduce a graph-aware penalty.
-This penalty term favors coefficients associated with strongly connected nodes and discourages those associated with weakly connected nodes, guiding the algorithm towards solutions that align with the network's structure.
-The intuition behind function $f$ is to determine the relative importance of different terms in the library based on the network's connectivity.
-By establishing a mathematical relationship between the adjacency matrix and the desired active terms, we ensure that the discovered dynamics are consistent with the underlying network topology.
+The parameter $\lambda$ controls the amount of regularization.
+The term $\mathbf{P}\odot\mathbf{\Xi}$ represents the element-wise product of $\mathbf{P}$ and $\mathbf{\Xi}$, while the penalty matrix $\mathbf{P}$ leverages the network's adjacency matrix $\mathbf{A}$ to introduce a graph-aware penalty.
+Unlike the original SINDy method, which applies uniform penalties to all terms in the candidate function library, SINDyG introduces a penalty matrix $\mathbf{P}$ that biases the regression toward selecting terms consistent with the known graph structure.
+The intuition behind the penalty matrix $\mathbf{P}$ is to determine the relative importance of different terms in the library based on the network's connectivity.
+By encouraging coefficients linked to strongly connected nodes and discouraging those linked to weakly connected nodes, this penalty term guides the algorithm toward solutions that ensure the discovered dynamics are consistent with the underlying network topology.

-In order to calculate this penalty, we iterate through each candidate term, $j$, in the library of functions.
-For each term, we identify the source indices, $S_j$, representing the state variables present in term $j$.
-We then determine the sink indices, $D_j$, which are the state variables reachable from $S_j$.
-For each sink index $i \in D_j$, we compute the mean connectivity, $m_{ij}$, between the source group(s) and sink $i$ using the adjacency matrix $A$.
-The penalty is then calculated using a function similar to the sigmoid function:
+In order to calculate this penalty, we iterate through each candidate term, $c$, in the library of functions.
+For each term, we identify the source indices, $S_c$, representing the state variables present in term $c$.
+We then determine the sink indices, $D_c$, which are the state variables reachable from $S_c$.
+For each sink index $k \in D_c$, we compute the mean connectivity, $m_{ck}$, between the source indices and sink index $k$ using the adjacency matrix $\mathbf{A}$.
+For a candidate term $c$ involving source variables $S_c$, we define the mean connectivity to sink node $k$ as:

+This captures the average influence of the source variables on node $k$ under the network topology.
+The penalty matrix is then calculated using a formula similar to the sigmoid formula:

-where $L$ is a parameter for adjusting the shape of this function.
-As we increase $L$, the function becomes more similar to a step function.
-Conversely, if we reduce $L$, the function's behavior resembles a ramp function.
-This formulation ensures that terms with low mean connectivity between source and sink variables receive a higher penalty (closer to 1), while the penalty is scaled by the number of source variables, $\left|S_j\right|$, to account for terms involving multiple state variables.
-The shape of the function $f[i,j]$ based on the value of $L/\left|S_j\right|$ is illustrated in figure ~\ref{fig:sigmoid_comparison}.
+where $L$ is a parameter for adjusting the shape of the output of this formula.
+As we increase $L$, the behavior of the equation becomes more similar to a step function.
+Conversely, if we reduce $L$, the equation's behavior resembles a ramp function.
+This formulation ensures that terms with low mean connectivity between source and sink variables receive a higher penalty (closer to 1), while the penalty is scaled by the number of source variables, $\left|S_c\right|$, to account for terms involving multiple state variables.
+The shape of the value of $\mathbf{P}[c,k]$ based on the value of $L/\left|S_c\right|$ is illustrated in figure~\ref{fig:sigmoid_comparison}.